 sudo apt install gnome-software-plugin-flatpak

 Once this is installed, restart the Software Center.
-From now on, you can double-click a .flatpakref package file and it will open up in the Software Center as any .deb file does.
-Alternatively, you can right-click on the file and select Open with Software Install (default).
-When the package opens up in the Software Center, you can click on the Install button to directly install it.
+From now on, you can double-click a .flatpakref package file and it will open up in the Software Center as any .deb file.
+Alternatively, right-click on the file and select Open with Software Install (default).
+When the package opens in the Software Center, you can click the Install button to install it.
 The best place to look for Flatpak packages is the official Flatpak application store known as Flathub.

 Read Next: Best Photo Management Software for Linux